facebook/infer/infer/src/labs/README.md

 (b) Try running on real code!
 The instructions [here](http://fm.csl.sri.com/SSFT17/infer-instr.html) have several suggestions for open-source Android apps to point your analysis at.
 Try `./gradlew assembleDebug -x test` first to make sure everything builds correctly without Infer (if not, you are probably missing some dependencies--the error messages should guide you).
 Once that's working, try
 `./gradlew clean; infer run --resource-leak-lab-only -- ./gradlew assembleDebug -x test`.
 - Found a real bug?
 Bonus points!
 Send a pull request to fix it!
-Very frequently, the best fix is to use try-with-resources.
+Very frequently, the best fix is to use `try-with-resources`.
 - Found a false positive in your analysis?
 Try re-running Infer with `--debug` and see if you can narrow down the root cause/fix it.
 - How does your analysis compare to Infer's production resource leak analysis?
 Run with `infer -- <gradle command>` to see if your analysis finds bugs that Infer misses, or vice versa.